The Right Stuff (Vanessa Williams song): Usage in media

-The song was featured in the premiere of the third season of RuPaul's Drag Race, being performed by contestants Venus D-Lite and Shangela in a "lipsync for your life".

-It was featured again in the eighth episode of the fifteenth season in the second round of the Lip Sync LaLaPaRuZa Smackdown, being performed by contestants Luxx Noir London, Anetra and Jax.
+The song was featured in "The Queen Who Mopped Christmas", the premiere of the third season of RuPaul's Drag Race, being performed by contestants Venus D-Lite and Shangela in a "lipsync for your life".
+It was featured again in the eighth episode of the fifteenth season in the second round of the "Lip Sync LaLaPaRuZa Smackdown" episode, being performed by contestants Luxx Noir London, Anetra and Jax.